cocstudentcouncil/Resolutions/2019_02_07/resolution.md

 frustrates students who have difficulty finding help when they need it for assignments.
 Likewise, the difficulty finding space frustrates the teaching assistants.

+(14) On the matter of the email-based communication channel in the CoC, cc-newsandevents, the following issues have been voted by the student community as ones to be addressed:

+    1. Moderation transparency: There is little to no transparency in the email moderation process.
+The moderation process seems to take place at odd hours of the day and has been found to be the cause of delay in important CoC announcements reaching the student body in a timely manner.

+    2. Email bouncing and privacy: In recent incidents, undeliverable cc-newsandevents emails bounced and sent multiple error emails to the entire mailing list, which not only caused incovenience to the student community but exposed a student's private email address.
+The CoC should take steps to resolve this issue, including considering using a more secure mailing list server than SYMPA.

+    4. Redundancy and spam: On average, the student body recieves between 2 - 4 separate emails from the mailing list server per day.
+The redundancy of news contained in emails along with their frequent dispatch reduces the effectiveness of the server in its function of keeping the CoC student body informed by frustrating its readers.
+       The CoC should take steps to consolidate email information and curtail redundancy.

 (13) On the matter of space being opened up on the third floor of the CoC, some of the space should be allocated for general-use study space by students, and existing study spaces (such as "The Nest" in 346) should be refurbished and made more accessible.
 This could include updating the furniture and/or updating the selection of books in its library,